Many or all companies we feature compensate us. Compensation and editorial

 • Earn interest

-As a lender, you could earn some interest by lending money to a family member or friend.
+You could earn interest by lending money to a family member or friend.

 Cons